tristanCB/esp32-BME680/README.md

 # micropython ESP32 environmental data logger
 > Simple device to log environmental conditions.
-It uses limited amount of persistent flash memory ~0.5 Mb to store temperature, pressure and relative humidity and gas conductivity as measured by a BME680 (A digital sensor manufactured by BOSCH sensortech).
+It uses limited amount of persistent flash memory ~0.5 Mb to store temperature, pressure and relative humidity and gas conductivity as measured by multiple BME680 (A digital sensor manufactured by BOSCH sensortech).

 ## Example
                                         ┌────────────────┐    ┌────────────────┐